svalcken/fritzbox_exporter/README.md

 https://github.com/ndecker/fritzbox_exporter

 The goal of the fork is:
-  - allow passing of username / password using evironment variable - done
+  - [x] allow passing of username / password using evironment variable
-  - use https instead of http for communitcation with fritz.box - done
+  - [x] use https instead of http for communitcation with fritz.box
-  - move config of metrics to be exported to config file rather then code - done
+  - [x] move config of metrics to be exported to config file rather then code
-  - add config for additional metrics to collect (especially from TR-064 API) - done
+  - [x] add config for additional metrics to collect (especially from TR-064 API)
-  - create a grafana dashboard consing the additional metrics
+  - [x] create a grafana dashboard consuming the additional metrics

 ## Building